abelcarreras/cuda_functions/README.md

 1. Run setup.py script to compile only (testing)
    <br>python setup.py build_ext  --inplace

-2. Run and check included python scripts as example

-3. Alternatively, if you want to install the module on your system use distutils setup.py as usual:
+2. To install the module on your system use distutils setup.py as usual:
    <br>python setup.py install --user

+3. Now module is available on PyPI
+   <br>pip install cuda_functions

+4. Run and check included python scripts as example

 Contact info